inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 ### Hidden Props

-When a prop is hidden with the tool, it will not appear in-game.
+When a prop is hidden with the FAR Tool, it will not appear in-game.
 The intention is to allow server owners to remove props that conflict with FAR and replace them with FAR props.

-For example, if you have a MLO you purchased on Tebex, and it contains props for an alarm system already, you could hide all these props, and put FAR props instead.
+For example, if you have a MLO you purchased on Tebex, and it contains props for an Alarm System already, you could hide all these props, and put FAR props instead.
 The other option would be to use [Virtual Props](#virtual-props).

 ### Virtual Props